jboss-developer/jboss-eap-quickstarts/bean-validation/README.md

 Level: Beginner
 Technologies: CDI, JPA, BV
 Summary: The `bean-validation` quickstart provides Arquillian tests to demonstrate how to use CDI, JPA, and Bean Validation.
-Target Product: JBoss EAP
+Target Product: ${product.name}
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `bean-validation` quickstart demonstrates how to use CDI, JPA, and Bean Validation in Red Hat JBoss Enterprise Application Platform.
+The `bean-validation` quickstart demonstrates how to use CDI, JPA, and Bean Validation in ${product.name.full}.
 It includes a persistence unit and some sample persistence code to introduce you to database access in enterprise Java.

 This quickstart does not contain a user interface layer.
 The purpose of this project is to show you how to test bean validation with Arquillian.
 If you want to see an example of how to test bean validation with a user interface, look at the [kitchensink](../kitchensink/README.md) example.

 This quickstart is a basic example of bean validation and is not localized.
-Because it is not localized, English messages are hard-coded in the constraint annotations in the `Member` class to ensure the test violation messages are matched when running the JBoss EAP server using another language.
+Because it is not localized, English messages are hard-coded in the constraint annotations in the `Member` class to ensure the test violation messages are matched when running the ${product.name} server using another language.
 For examples of localized quickstarts, see the `kitchensink-ml`, `kitchensink-ml-ear`, and `logging-tools` quickstarts.

-_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
+_Note: This quickstart uses the H2 database included with ${product.name.full}.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in JBoss EAP and should not be used in a production environment.
+These files are deprecated in ${product.name} and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Configuration Guide](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) for Red Hat JBoss Enterprise Application Platform._

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.
+The application this project produces is designed to be run on ${product.name.full} or later.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
-See [Configure Maven for JBoss EAP 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+See [Configure Maven for ${product.name} 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-Use of EAP7_HOME
+Use of ${doc.jboss.home.name}
 ---------------

-In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${doc.jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${doc.jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${doc.jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

-Start the JBoss EAP Server
+Start the ${product.name} Server
 -------------------------

-1. Open a command prompt and navigate to the root of the JBoss EAP directory.
+1. Open a command prompt and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server:

-        For Linux:   EAP7_HOME/bin/standalone.sh
+        For Linux:   ${doc.jboss.home.name}/bin/standalone.sh
-        For Windows: EAP7_HOME\bin\standalone.bat
+        For Windows: ${doc.jboss.home.name}\bin\standalone.bat

 Run the Arquillian Tests